HivemindTechnologies/scala-coding-challenge/README.md

 - Return to cmd
 - Enter `python test.py C:\repo\scala-coding-challenge\resources\video_game_reviews_example.json`
 - You will get a message stating everything has passed if all is well!

-# Solution Notes

-Conclusion: Experimentally confirmed that using Python map() function can process json data without loading fully into memory, and is a functional programming syle.
-The map object size is independent of input file size, since map() can load items on demand.

 # Scala coding challenge - Amazon reviews